samirsahoo007/bigdata/README.md

 * Oozie: Job Scheduling, workflow monitoring
 * Chukwa: Monitoring, data collection system for monitoring large distributed systems
 * Flume, Sqoop - (Monitoring)Data Ingesting Services(Flume plays on Unstructured/Semi-structured data; Sqoop plays on Structured data).
 More below
+* Logstash - Server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
 * Zookeeper: cluster management(provides a distributed configuration service, a synchronization service and a naming registry for distributed systems)
 * HIVE, PIG: Query based processing of data services(SQL, Dataflow)
 * Mahout, Spark MLLib: Machine Learning algorithm libraries